scrabbletank/farhome-rules/rulesdoc.md

 Restore a creatures form, healing mortal wounds.
 Make a spellcasting roll, a creature restores 6 wounds, plus a wound for every crit rolled.
 They may also remove the effects of a single Lesser or Greater wound.
 A creature can only be healed by this spell once per long rest, unable to withstand the strain of repeated casts.

-This heals an additional wound for every level above the 6th.
+This heals an additional wound for every level above 6th.

 ___
 #### Sanctuary